gandrys/bsp-probe/README.md

 **and**
 after all layers have been added to bblayers.conf
 **and**
-configuration in local.conf for given build is in final state
+configuration in local.conf for build is in final state
 **and**
 build of image file have finished.